mLaHire/lc3-asm-vm/README.md

 # Approach
 *lc3-asm-vm* is written in Rust, and the only dependency outside of the Rust Standard Library is the `console` crate.
+However, as it stands, external libraries for, e.g., config file loading and CLI argument parsing would provide more functionality with less effort.

+At the same time, I wrote this project with the goal of learning about CPU/IS architechture, Rust, assembly and assemblers/compilers.
+There are design decisions that could be improved on, especially concerning the tokenizer and parser.
+But the process of finding solutions, even if they are not the *ideal* solution, cements learning in a way that just implementing or leveraging existing solutions almost never can.

 [^1]: Designed by Y. N. Patt & S. Patel, first described in _Introduction to Computing Systems_ Patt & Patel (2000).